CaskAle/summit-pi-project/summit-pi.md

 ## Set up the Raspberry Pi

-Your package should include a microSD card that is already loaded with software called NOOBS (**N**ew **O**ut **O**f **B**ox **S**oftware).
+Your kit should include a microSD card that is already loaded with software called NOOBS (**N**ew **O**ut **O**f **B**ox **S**oftware).
 NOOBS is a tool that gets your device up and running quickly.
-If you have access to a USB Keyboard, USB Mous, and HDMI display, using NOOBS is the quickest way to get going.
+If you have access to a USB keyboard, USB mouse, and HDMI display, using NOOBS is the quickest way to get going.
 Simply procede to [Setting up your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up).
 Because you already have NOOBS, you should ignore the step that refers to setting up your SD card.
-Once you are up and running refer to the notes in this document to enable ssh so you can connect to the device from your laptop.
+Once you are up and running refer to [SSH (Secure Shell)](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md#3-enable-ssh-on-a-headless-raspberry-pi-add-file-to-sd-card-on-another-machine) and the notes in this document on [working headless](#headless) to enable ssh so you can connect to the device remotely from your laptop.

 ### But I dont have a keyboard, mouse, and display :frowning_face:

-However, if you do not have access to a keyboard, mouse, and display, all is not lost.
+If you do not have access to a keyboard, mouse, and display, all is not lost.
 It is still possible to setup your device as a headless device.
 Using this method, NOOBS is no longer useful.
 Instead, you need to write a new image of the Raspbian OS directly to the microSD card.
-Once the OS had been written, you will need to make a few changes to the microSD before putting it into the device and booting.
+Once the OS has been written, you will need to make a few changes to the microSD before putting it into the device and booting.

-1. Start by using the same standard setup instructions as listed above but **DO NOT skip the step that refers to setting up your SD card, DO NOT eject the SD card as indicated on the last step of the SD card setup, and DO NOT proceed to the next step "Connect your Pi" until completing the next steps**.
+1. Start by using the same [standard setup](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) instructions as listed above but **DO NOT** skip the step that refers to setting up your SD card, **DO NOT** eject the SD card as indicated on the last step of the SD card setup, and **DO NOT** proceed to the next step, "Connect your Pi" until completing the following steps.

-2. edit hostname on the new disk using laptop.
+2. Follow the instructions in [Setting up a Raspberry Pi headless](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) and the notes in this document on [working headless](#headless) to enable a WiFi connection and ssh.

-3. for wifi, edit wpa_supplicant on the new disk using laptop.
-See the instructions below for the proper set up of this file.
+3. Edit  hostname on the new disk using laptop.

-4. enable ssh on the new disk using laptop.  use the `touch` command to create a file called ssh in the `/boot` directory of the pi disk.
-5. put the new disk into the pi and boot it
-6. Now you can continue with the standard Raspberry Pi setup where you left off [Connect your Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/3).
+4. Now you can continue with the standard Raspberry Pi setup where you left off: [Connect your Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/3).

 ## Useful Linux Commands